The best time to consult an attorney is when you believe an investigation could occur.

 Many people make the mistake of speaking with the police, investigators or employees of other law enforcement agencies prior to consulting an attorney.
 This could put any offender in jail, but it could be especially harmful for parolees.

-If you feel that you may have committed a parole violation or have been arrested and face a parole revocation, contact us today to speak with an experienced Conroe Criminal Lawyer about your case.
+If you feel that you may have committed a parole violation or have been arrested and face a parole revocation, contact us today to speak with an experienced Conroe parole lawyer about your case.

 Our Conroe Criminal Lawyer Handles All Parole Violations